intra2net/avocado-i2n/README.md

 restriction.

 ### Test debugging
-Through the use of online states, debugging was made a lot easier.
+Through the use of on states, debugging was made a lot easier.
 In most cases, if you run a single test and it fails, the vms will be left running after it and completely accessible for any type of debugging.
 The philosophy of this is that a vm state is cleaned up only when a new test is run and needs